Why Selling Big Cat Rescue’s Sanctuary Land Was the Best Decision for Wild Cats

 Larger Enclosures for Our Cats

-The remaining cats in our care were relocated to the accredited Turpentine Creek Wildlife Refuge in Eureka Springs, Arkansas.
+The remaining cats in our care were relocated to the accredited Turpentine Creek Wildlife Refuge in Eureka Springs, Arkansas where we spent nearly 2 million dollars to build bigger and better homes for each of our cats.
 This sanctuary spans more than 400 acres, allowing for much larger and more naturalistic enclosures than what we could provide in Tampa.
-The proceeds from the land sale will ensure we can fund their food and medical care for the rest of their lives.
+The proceeds from the land sale has ensured we can fund their food and medical care for the rest of their lives.
 Knowing our beloved cats now live in more spacious habitats brings us immense satisfaction.
 Knowing they are safe from hurricanes is a relief we can’t even begin to convey.

 A Shift to Saving Wild Cats